camilbancioiu/mbtk/README.md

 * G-test implemented in the canonical form; performs queries on the data set alone; used mostly as a baseline for efficiency comparisons.
 * G-test implemented with AD-trees (configurable for static or dynamic tree); when using the static AD-tree, the data set is not queried for independence tests at all, but the tree must be built completely before the algorithm starts; when using the dynamic AD-tree, no building step is required before the algorithm starts, but access to the data set becomes required when a query cannot be satisfied by the tree alone.
 * G-test implemented with the `dcMI` optimization, which decomposes the `G` statistic into joint entropy terms and caches them for future reuse; access to the data set is required when a test cannot be computed with the cached terms alone.

+## Demonstration

+A demonstrative experiment can be performed by running `python3 demo.py` in the root MBTK folder.
+The `demo.py` script will run the IPC-MB algorithm for each of the 37 variables of a synthetic data set.
+This experiment consists of two runs: one where IPC-MB is optimized with a dynamic AD-tree and one where IPC-MB is optimized with `dcMI`.
+This demonstrative experiment compares `dcMI` and the dynamic AD-tree, highlighting their difference in efficiency when added to IPC-MB.